tigerabrodi/data-structures-and-algorithms/README.md

 But you do not wanna have to go through the trouble of importing a queue data structure.
 So you can use the built in array as a queue.

 # Amortized Analysis

+Amortized analysis averages the time required to perform a sequence of data structure operations over all the operations performed.
+Unlike average-case analysis, which considers probabilities of different inputs, amortized analysis guarantees the average performance of each operation in the worst case.

+It provides a more realistic expectation of the algorithm's performance, especially when the algorithm has occasional costly operations.